react-cosmos/react-cosmos/docs/usage/configuration.md

 ]
 ```

-## Custom viewports
+### Custom viewports

-`responsivePreview` is a plugin included by default and you can customize it through the Cosmos config.
+`responsivePreview` is a plugin included by default and you can customize it through the Cosmos config:

 ```json
 {